vidister/gimp-web/content/news/2016-06-02 GIMP 2.9.4 Released/index.md

 The new version features several new themes by Benoit Touchette in various shades of grey: Lighter, Light, Gray, Dark, Darker.
 System theme has been preserved for users who prefer completely consistent look of user interfaces across all desktop applications.

+(FIXME SCREENSHOT)

 Note that we still consider this feature a work in progress, as dark themes still need some fine-tuning (especially regarding the color of inactive menu items).

 The new UI themes are accompanied by symbolic icons created by Barbara Muraus, Benoit Touchette, and Klaus Staedtler.
 The existing icon theme from past releases of GIMP has also been preserved, and users can freely switch between available icon themes and easily add their own ones.

 Klaus Staedtler is also working on vector (SVG) icons for HiDPI displays (also commonly known as Retina).
 It's an experimental feature, available after using '--enable-vector-icons' build configure option.

+(FIXME SCREENSHOT)

 We cleaned the Preferences dialog a little and reordered option in a more logical manner.
 The Color Management page was redesigned following both internal and user-visible changes in relevant parts of GIMP (see below), and _Snap Distance_ options have been moved to a dedicated _Snapping_ page.

-Additionally, it is now possible to configure the size of undo step previews in the Undo dialog via the Preferences dialog, which was only possible by manually editing GIMP's configuration file before, by a complete oversight on our part.
+Additionally, it is now possible to configure the size of undo step previews in the Undo dialog via the _Preferences_ dialog, which was only possible by manually editing GIMP's configuration file before, by a complete oversight on our part.

 The startup spalsh screen now features a pulsing progress bar to indicate that GIMP is not frozen.
 This, as well as initializing fontconfig in the background (also a new feature in 2.9.4), is meant to address a common issue where rebuilding fonts cache (or building it for the first time) can take a lot of time hence making an impression that GIMP freezes at startup.
 We acknowledge that this is a workaround.
 Fixing the actual reason involves hacking on fontconfig.
 If you are interested, there is a [bug report](https://bugs.freedesktop.org/show_bug.cgi?id=64766) on that.